catseye/DAM/README.md

     import { makeCheckbox, makePanel } from "./dam-widgets.js"

 However, you're not required to do this.
-If you just want an ES5 file that you can drop onto a web page, DAM ships with `dam-plus-widgets-web.js` for this purpose.
+If you just want an ES5 file that you can load in a web page, DAM ships with `dist/dam-plus-widgets-web.js` for this purpose.
 Just:

     <script src="dam-plus-widgets-web.js"></script>

 and then you will have `DAM` as well as all the standard widget makers (nested under `DAM`) at your fingertips.

+Note that, for convenience, `dist/dam-plus-widgets-web.js` is built from `src/dam-plus-widgets-web.js`, and minified for production, with some node.js tooling (browserify and so forth) defined in the `package.json` in this repo.
+But in a pinch, it could easily be constructed by hand from the files `src/dam.js` and `src/dam-widgets.js`.

 ### Advanced widget creation